James Wade (basketball): Coaching career

 In the spring of 2012, Wade accepted a job as a basketball coaching intern with the WNBA's San Antonio Silver Stars.
 He served mainly as a player development coach, working closely with All-Stars Sophia Young and Danielle Adams.
 In 2013, he was hired on the full-time staff to serve as an assistant coach.

 In April 2013, Wade served as an advance scout for UMMC Ekaterinburg during the Euroleague Final Eight that would see them go on to be crowned Champion of Europe.
 After the 2013 WNBA season, he took on a role to serve as an assistant coach for BLMA (Basket Lattes Montpellier Agglomeration).

 On March 2, 2017, Wade was announced as the new assistant coach for the WNBA's Minnesota Lynx.
 One month later he would also be named assistant coach of Russian basketball powerhouse UMMC Ekaterinburg.
-On October 4, 2017 the Minnesota Lynx won a grueling 5-game series and were crowned WNBA champions for the 4th time in 7 years.
+On October 4, 2017, the Minnesota Lynx won a grueling 5-game series and were crowned WNBA champions for the 4th time in 7 years.
 This was Wade's first WNBA title.
 Sylvia Fowles was crowned MVP of the Finals following her regular-season WNBA MVP award.
 Wade had worked closely with Fowles during the 2017 season.
-On April 22, 2018 UMMC were crowned Euroleague Champions, and that title was followed quickly by a Russian League Championship on May 2, 2018.
+On April 22, 2018, UMMC were crowned Euroleague Champions, and that title was followed quickly by a Russian League Championship on May 2, 2018.
 That made 3 titles in less than 7 months for Wade.

 In November 2018, Wade was named head coach and general manager of the Chicago Sky of the WNBA.
 In his first season with the Sky, he led the team to its first playoff appearance in three years and was named WNBA Coach of the Year.
 The Sky lost in the second round of the playoffs to the Las Vegas Aces.
+In the 2020 season, the Sky posted a 12–10 record and returned to the playoffs but lost in the first round.

-In 2021, the Sky would win the WNBA Championship, defeating the Phoenix Mercury three games to one, giving Wade his first title as a coach.
+In the 2021 season, the Sky would win the WNBA Finals, defeating the Phoenix Mercury three games to one, giving Wade his first title as a coach.
+In the 2022 season, the Sky finished the regular season in second place with a 26–10, but lost in the semifinals to the Connecticut Sun.
+In the midst of the season, Wade received a contract extension through 2025.

+On July 1, 2023, Wade stepped down of his positions as head coach and general manager of the Chicago Sky to take an assistant coach position with the Toronto Raptors.
+At the time, the Sky held a 7–9 record.
+Wade's departure in the middle of the season after initiating major roster changes the prior offseason received criticism.